hackforla/communities-of-practice/README.md

 - Click the Get Access link and follow the instructions
 - Attend your Community of Practice meetings (if there are two, you can attend the one that is convenient)

+### How to Start a new Community of Practice
+- Slack [Ray](https://hackforla.slack.com/team/U015QPJS34M) to be added to the next civic Opportunity meeting
+- Come to the Civic Opportunity meeting Thursdsays at 4pm PST and Sundays at 9am PST

 ### Open Roles (on Projects) with Role Definitions by Practice Areas
 _If you are a Product Manager who needs to recruit any of the below talent for your team, please click on the relevant role boards and add the role you are looking for._